- Speciality chemical companies are benefiting from innovative products aimed at tackling environmental risks

 - Stricter regulatory environment forcing producers to overhaul their business models

-- Legal risk resulting from the human health effects of some chemicals
+- Significant legal risks resulting from the effects of some chemicals on human health

 Sector Economic Insights

 Like many sectors, the chemical industry faces stricter environmental regulations.
 The chemicals sector produces a lot of carbon emissions and toxic by-products, which makes it a target for activists to press for a reduction of its environmental footprint and impact on human health.
-These rules, which aim to limit the environmental risk resulting from the processes used to produce the chemicals themselves or the final chemical products, are pushing up costs.
-Several areas are concerned, from worker safety to the effects on the climate and natural resources.
-The governments of many advanced and emerging economies are paying close attention to environmental considerations amid growing public concern about climate change prevention and public health issues, which is spurring calls for changes to the production models employed by companies in the sector.
+These rules, which aim at limiting environmental risks resulting from chemical production processes, will increase production costs by adding multiple layers of complexity.
+Several areas are highlighted, from worker safety to the effects on the climate and natural resources.
+The governments of many advanced and emerging economies are paying close attention to environmental considerations amid growing public concern about climate change prevention and public health issues, which are spurring calls for changes to production models employed by companies in the sector.
 For instance, the NGO Greenpeace recorded that 34 out of 54 African nations have banned plastics since 2005.
 Many African governments are banning plastic bags, particularly those for single-use, the waste from which is plaguing the continent.